-- 1.7.
+- 1.8.
 Under the Council's Risk Management (including Partnership Working) Strategy, a range of strategic partnerships are reported on and monitored within the Council's quarterly report in respect of Risk.
 These are complementary to the existing reports prepared by the Partnerships Team in respect of the partnerships they co-ordinate.
 The Partnership Team provides to Cabinet update and progress monitoring reports as appropriate.
-While the Partnerships Team co-ordinate the Council's work with a range of external organisations it should be noted that many of these have been assessed as being of relatively limited risk, with officers adopting a proportionate and 'light touch' approach in developing appropriate working relationships which fully recognises and respects the independence of partner organisations. - 1.8.
-While there will invariably be an overlap between the two reports this report will set out what might be termed as the Council's key partnerships.
-These are as follows: - The relationship with the North Midlands authorities (Derbyshire and Nottinghamshire) and Sheffield City Region in progressing the economic development and devolution agenda.
-In recent weeks, the Council have been working with all other Derbyshire authorities in order to put a bid to the Government to participate in a 100% Business Rates Retention Pilot. - Rykneld Homes the Council's Arms Length Management Housing provider. - The Strategic Alliance with Bolsover District Council which is central to the transformation agenda of delivering services at lower costs whilst enhancing service resilience. - Shared Services arrangements with Chesterfield, Derbyshire Dales, and the Chesterfield Royal Hospital which help secure cost effective arrangements in a number of specialist service areas. - Arrangements with Derbyshire County Council amongst others to secure aligned services across the public sector in areas such as health and economic development. - The Community Safety Team and associated statutory partners including the Police.
+While the Partnerships Team co-ordinate the Council's work with a range of external organisations it should be noted that many of these have been assessed as being of relatively limited risk, with officers adopting a proportionate and 'light touch' approach in developing appropriate working relationships which fully recognises and respects the independence of partner organisations. - 1.9 While there will invariably be an overlap between the two reports this report will set out what might be termed as the Council's key partnerships.
+These are as follows: - The relationship with the North Midlands authorities (Derbyshire and Nottinghamshire) and Sheffield City Region in progressing the economic development and devolution agenda. - Participation in a Derbyshire wide 100% Business Rates Retention Pilot. - Rykneld Homes the Council's Arms Length Management Housing provider. - The Strategic Alliance with Bolsover District Council which is central to the transformation agenda of delivering services at lower costs whilst enhancing service resilience. - Shared Services arrangements with Chesterfield, Derbyshire Dales, and the Chesterfield Royal Hospital which help secure cost effective arrangements in a number of specialist service areas. - Arrangements with Derbyshire County Council amongst others to secure aligned services across the public sector in areas such as health and economic development. - The Community Safety Team and associated statutory partners including the Police.